dvreeze/tryscalafix/doc/presentation.rst

 Scalafix could be fed with just one ".scalafix.conf" file, for all relevant rules.

-For our purposes it is handy to have different ".scalafix-XYZ.conf" files, each one mentioning only 1 rule and containing configuration only pertaining to that single rule.
+For our purposes it is handy to have different ".scalafix-XYZ.conf" files, each one mentioning only 1 rule and containing configuration only pertaining to that single rule (or even to just one use case of that rule).

 So how do we get this all to work?
 The following steps are needed during development: